TheoCaudan/password_manager/README.md

    ```bash
    python ui.py
    ```

-Follow the on-screen prompts to add, retrieve, or delete credentials.
+This opens the password manager GUI.
+From there:

+- Enter service name, username, and password.

+- Click "Add" to save it.

+- Use "View All" to see saved entries.

+- Use "Delete" to remove any record.

-## Project Structure
+## File Structure

-    backend.py: Handles the core functionality for managing passwords.
+- backend.py: Handles the core functionality for managing passwords and interact with the database.

-    db_setup.py: Sets up the database for storing credentials.
+- db_setup.py: Initializes SQLite database for storing credentials.

-    ui.py: Provides the command-line interface for user interaction.
+- ui.py: Main graphical app.

-    __init__.py: Initializes the Python package.
+- __init__.py: Initializes the Python package.

 ## License

 This project is licensed under the MIT License.
+Use freely and modify as needed!